 Wendy Lucas is a professor of computer information systems.
 Her research interests are in the areas of interface usability, with a current focus on systematically addressing usability issues inherent to ERP systems, and information visualization.

-Dhaval Dave is a professor of economics and Research Associate at the National Bureau of Economic Research (NBER), and Research Fellow at the Institute for the Study of Labor (IZA).
-His research is in the areas of health and labor economics, with a particular focus on quantitative methods, policy analysis, and the economics of behavioral health and human capital.
+Dhaval Dave is the Stanton Research Professor of Economics, Research Associate at the National Bureau of Economic Research (NBER), and Research Fellow at the Institute for the Study of Labor (IZA).
+His research is in the areas of health and labor economics, with a particular focus on quantitative methods and econometrics, policy analysis, and the economics of behavioral health and human capital.
 Some of Dhaval's current research topics relate to analyzing the links between health and labor markets, studying the broader effects of labor policies such as welfare reform and the minimum wage, evaluating effects of public insurance programs and the Affordable Care Act, studying the market for e-cigarettes, and investigating criminal justice policies and interventions.

 Aaron Jackson is a professor of economics, and Director of the Honors Program.
 He is a member and primary advisor of dissertation committees.
 His research is focused primarily on macroeconomics and monetary policy, as well as information and decision-making.
 Some of Aaron’s research topics include monetary policy efficacy, central bank institutional frameworks, and market-based decision-making.

 Jeff Livingston is an associate professor of economics.
 Jeff’s publications are primarily in the areas of behavioral and experimental economics, online markets and field experiments.
 Jeff currently teaches an elective in the doctoral program on behavioral/experimental research.

 Michael Quinn is a professor of economics.
 He teaches the Microeconomics comprehensive course for the PhD program and is a member of dissertation committees.
 His research is focused primarily on international and development economics.
 Some of Michael’s research topics include immigration, foreign direct investment and international trade.